kenny-lfx/swe-interview-test/README.md

 ### Step 3: Running the Backend Server

-The backend is a Node.js application running on Express.js.
+The backend is a Node.js application providing product list.

 1. In the terminal, navigate to the `backend` directory (if not already there):